Skip to content

 Loop com.TEAMID.loopkit.Loop

 The Edit Your App ID Configuration screen will open.
-You will be taking two actions for the Loop identifier.
+Take two actions for the Loop identifier.

-1. Looking at the App Services column, scroll down to the App Groups row
+1. In the App Services column, scroll down to the App Groups row

 • Ensure the check box (under the Capabilities column) for App Groups is checked